 VOCs are released from burning fuel, such as gasoline, wood, coal and natural gas; and from solvents, paints, glues and other products used in the workplace, as well as tobacco smoke.
 Vehicle emissions are also a major source of VOCs.

 Exposure to significant quantities of different VOCs can result in various symptoms.
 The most common are eye, nose and throat irritation and headaches.
-These symptoms are often linked with Sick Building Syndrome.
 Some VOCs, such as benzene, are known to cause cancer in humans.

-The Health and Safety Executive guidance note, Occupational Exposure Limits EH40, details occupational exposure standards for a number of VOCs over an eight hour time-weighted average reference period, and over a fifteen minute period.
+The Health and Safety Executive guidance note, Workplace Exposure Limits EH40, details workplace exposure standards for a number of VOCs over an eight hour time-weighted average reference period, and over a fifteen minute period.

 When can VOCs be a problem in the workplace?